 12. Employers need to understand the types of processing undertaken by employees away from the organisation network (e.g at home).
 They must have in place proportionate security measures to manage the technical and organisational risks associated with this.

 In considering your compliance with data protection law and the impact of not doing so with employment law, how confident are you that your organisation has adequately assessed each of the above twelve points?
 To what degree can you evidence that level of confidence through metrics or a risk assessment?
 Would you know where to start, or how this should be documented and presented?

 The obligations of the GDPR will have a material impact in instances of misconduct, disciplinary investigation, and grievance.
 Consideration needs to be given to scenarios where employees identify the organisation’s non-compliance with data protection law for employment or performance related reasons.

 How Can We Help?

-To understand how to assess your current compliance with data protection law, how to determine the technical risks of a data protection breach, and how to report to your board; book a complimentary independent Data and Security Compliance Review with our team below:
+To understand how to assess your current compliance with data protection law, how to determine the technical risks of a data protection breach, and how to report to your board; book a meeting with us:

-If you are ever affected by a cyber security attack, 9ine’s Cyber Defence Essentials service provides your organisation with a first point of call when you need to access cyber security expertise.
+If you are ever affected by a cyber security attack, 9ine’s Cyber Vulnerability Assessments and Security & Systems Essentials provide your organisation with an overview of the risk profile of the school to a successful cyber attack.
 We can evaluate, investigate and remediate the impact of any cyber attacks or breaches you may have had.
-To arrange a complimentary, independent cyber security compliance review, get in touch.